Posted Date: April 13, 2022

-Residual Market Manual filings will be effective November 1, 2021.
+Residual Market Manual filings are effective November 1, 2021.

 We do not expect the number of item filings that NCCI submits to change.
 However, by filing at a topic level, the filing size should be smaller and more easily reviewed.
 The changes will streamline the review process and reduce the amount of time that carriers will need to implement changes.

 We will be changing the structure and numbering sequence of our manuals, which should not result in any significant technology impact.
 There may be some changes as to how you access or refer to our information.
-We advise you to review your current process if you are updating:
+We advise you to review your current process if you are:

-- internal SharePoint sites with NCCI content (e.g., links to be updated), or
+- updating internal SharePoint sites with NCCI content (e.g., links to be updated), or

 - using a third-party vendor to maintain your systems.

 NCCI can work with you or your vendors during this transition.

 Note: Until NCCI launches the new content delivery system for this initiative and the URL path is finalized, links to NCCI content should not be created or updated in your systems.

 Yes.
 We are working with our third-party software vendors that license NCCI content, which supports NCCI Carrier Software Solutions.
 NCCI is available to assist with any questions during this transition.
 If you need assistance, please contact your NCCI representative e.g., NCCI’s Customer Service Center (800-NCCI-123), affiliate services executive, or state relations executive.